giellalt/giellalt.github.io/infra/GettingStartedOnTheMac.md

 sudo ./install-nightly.sh
 ```

 This downloads a shell script (1), makes it executable (2), and runs it (3).
-The shell script in turn will download and install prebuilt binaries for programs for morphology, syntax and machine translation:
+The shell script in turn will download and install prebuilt binaries for programs for morphology, syntax, machine translation and grammar checking:

 - hfst
 - vislcg3
 - apertium
+- libdivvun (divvun grammar checker components + command line tool)

 You get the latest version of all required tools in one go.
-Rerun these 3 commands with regular intervals to get the latest updates.
+**Rerun these 3 commands with regular intervals to get the latest updates.**

 HFST is our default compiler, and it builds all our tools.
 It is open source, and it is needed for turning your morphology and lexicon into spellcheckers and other useful programs.